Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 5. In the Grant admin consent confirmation pop-up window, click Yes.

-The Azure IDP Lookup Attributes allows you to specify how to map a user’s identity from Azure AD to the user in the JoinNow Management Portal.
+The Azure IDP Lookup Attributes allow you to specify how to map a user’s identity from Entra ID to the user in the JoinNow Management Portal.

 AttributeDescription

 accountEnabledThe accountEnabled attribute indicates whether the user account is enabled or disabled.
-The value is set to “True” if the account is enabled; otherwise, “False“.
-The default value is “True“.
-The attribute supports the $filter with these operators such as eq, ne, not, and in.
-Only callers who have the Global Administrator or Cloud Device Administrator role can set this attribute.
+If the account is enabled, the value is set to “True”; otherwise, it is “False.”
+The default value is “True.”
+The attribute supports the $filter with operators such as eq, ne, not, and in.
+Only callers with the Global Administrator or Cloud Device Administrator role can set this attribute.

 complianceExpirationDateTimeThe complianceExpirationDateTime attribute indicates the timestamp when the device is no longer compliant.
 Using the ISO 8601 format, the timestamp type shows date and time information always in UTC time.
 This is a read-only attribute.